N.Korea says it fired 'remarkable' new anti-aircraft missile in test | Law-Order

 North Korea has said in recent weeks that its weapons tests are aimed at boosting its defence capabilities just as other countries do, accusing the United States and South Korea of "double standards" and "hostile policy" toward it.
 On Wednesday, Kim said he has no reasons to attack South Korea and was willing to reopen severed inter-Korean hotlines.

 The U.N.
-Security Council met behind closed doors on Friday to discuss the latest tests.
+Security Council met behind closed doors on Friday to discuss the latest tests and Washington said it was assessing the missile launches.
 The tests highlighted how North Korea has been steadily developing increasingly sophisticated weapons, raising the stakes for efforts to press it to give up its nuclear and missile programmes in return for U.S. sanctions relief.

 The Academy of Defence Science, a military weapons developer, said the test was aimed at confirming the practical functionality of the missile's launcher, radar, comprehensive battle command vehicle and combat performance, the official KCNA news agency reported on Friday.
 The missile has new key technologies such as twin rudder control and double impulse flight engine, it said.